UMDBPP/GHOUL/pid_sim/Simulation/README.md

 I got bored.
-I and I've been thinking about solutions to autonomous venting so I finally broke down and tried to simulate what I think might be a solution.
+I've been thinking about solutions to autonomous venting so I finally broke down and tried to simulate what I think might be a solution.

 This folder contains a C file that runs the simulation, and a Python file that graps the results.
 You can run the whole thing with the simple one-liner below.